Book Cover

 In the United States, the Serum Market recorded sales of more than 380 million units in 2023, representing 27% of global consumption.
 Anti-aging serums accounted for 150 million units, while hydrating serums represented 90 million units.
 Vitamin C serums sold over 70 million units, reflecting strong consumer preference for brightening and protective skincare.
 Online sales contributed to 55% of serum demand, equal to 209 million units, with subscription-based services rising 22% year-over-year.
 U.S. dermatology clinics also reported prescribing serums in more than 65% of skincare regimens, reflecting increasing integration of professional and consumer-driven serum use across the nation.

-Serum Market Latest Trends
+Global Serum Market Size,

 The Serum Market is shaped by evolving consumer preferences and scientific innovations.
 Global serum consumption increased from 1.1 billion units in 2019 to 1.4 billion units in 2023.
 Anti-aging serums, driven by ingredients like retinol and peptides, accounted for 38% of global share, with 532 million units sold in 2023.
 Vitamin C serums experienced double-digit growth, surpassing 252 million units, as consumers sought brightening and protective benefits against pollution.
 Hydration serums based on hyaluronic acid saw 350 million units sold, highlighting increasing demand for barrier-repair solutions.
 Natural and organic formulations rose 30% between 2020 and 2023, representing 120 million units globally.
 Asia-Pacific sold 588 million units, led by China and South Korea, while Europe consumed 336 million units.
 In North America, sales reached 380 million units, heavily influenced by e-commerce.
 Consumer-driven trends show a clear shift toward multifunctional serums, with 54% of new launches combining anti-aging, hydration, and brightening benefits in single formulations.